 Some of the most famous street art areas in Brighton are the Prince Albert Pub on Trafalgar Street, with fascinating depictions of some of Britain’s late great artists, and Gloucester Road, Kensington Street, and Orange Row.

 You’ll find stunning murals and less curated graffiti depicting the city’s character.
-Some of the most famous street art areas in Brighton are the Prince Albert Pub On.
+One of the most famous street art areas in Brighton is the Prince Albert Pub On.

 This street on North Laine follows a dynamic lifestyle.

-For everyone else there’s a venue that will suit your speed, style, or scene, from gastropubs, to craft beer pubs, bars with live music, gay pubs, stylish alternative bars, and multilevel mega-clubs.
+For everyone in Trafalgar Street, there’s a venue that will suit your speed, style, or scene, from gastropubs to craft beer pubs, bars with live music, gay pubs, stylish alternative bars, and multilevel mega-clubs.

 Come to this cosy area on a day trip to the city for cafes, bakeries, antique shops, and handmade jewellery boutiques, and tune in to the buskers who have been in the quarters for a long time.